 Domestic Applicants USyd Medicine Admission Process

-Domestic applicants must submit only an online application before the closing date for the applications.
+Domestic applicants must submit only an online application before the closing date for applications.

 Students must apply for a QAS (Qualification Assessment Service) through the UAC (Universities Admissions Centre) within the application period in the year of application, followed by an online MD application that must be directly submitted to the University of Sydney.

-The Faculty Admissions Office will assess application files and QAS reports (passed on by the UAC) to determine whether an application is eligible, and valid in late July for admission to the University of Sydney MD course.
-Applicants who meet the GPA requirements and receive the required GAMSAT score will be invited to confirmation their spot online.
+The Faculty Admissions Office will assess application files and QAS reports (passed on by the UAC) to determine whether an application is eligible and valid in late July for admission to the University of Sydney MD course.
+Applicants who meet the GPA requirements and receive the required GAMSAT score will be invited to confirm their spot online.

 International Applicants USyd Medicine Admission Process

-International applicants interested to apply for the MD program at University of Sydney must submit an online application only.
+International applicants interested in applying for the MD program at the University of Sydney must submit an online application only.
 Students must submit an online MD application form directly to the University or apply through an authorised university agent.
-Online applications for international students, Doctor of Medicine Graduate-Entry program usually opens in late April, however this may be subject to change.
+Online applications for international students for the Doctor of Medicine graduate-entry program usually open in late April, however this may be subject to change.

-Finally, all international students must submit valid admissions test results with their application, that includes:
+All international students must submit valid admissions test results with their application, including:

 - At least 500 in the new MCAT exam.